Matthieu Ricard: Life

 Born in Aix-les-Bains, Savoie, France, he is the son of the late Jean-François Revel (born Jean-François Ricard), a renowned French philosopher.
 His mother is the lyrical abstractionist painter and Tibetan Buddhist nun Yahne Le Toumelin.
 Matthieu Ricard grew up among the personalities and ideas of French intellectual circles.

 Ricard worked for a PhD degree in molecular genetics at the Pasteur Institute under French Nobel Laureate François Jacob.
 After completing his doctoral thesis in 1972, Ricard decided to forsake his scientific career and concentrate on the practice of Tibetan Buddhism.

 Ricard then went to India where he lived in the Himalayas studying with the Kangyur Rinpoche and some other teachers of that tradition.
 He became a close student and friend of Dilgo Khyentse Rinpoche until Rinpoche's death in 1991.
 Since then, Ricard has dedicated his activities to fulfilling Khyentse Rinpoche's vision.

 Ricard has been called the "happiest person in the world".
 Matthieu Ricard was a volunteer subject in a study performed at the University of Wisconsin–Madison on happiness, scoring significantly above the average of hundreds of volunteers.
 Ricard, however, has called the label "absurd" and untrue.

 He co-authored a study on the brains of long-term meditators, including himself, who had undergone a minimum of three years in retreat.

 Ricard is a board member of the Mind and Life Institute, which is devoted to meetings and collaborative research between scientists, Buddhist scholars and meditators, his contributions have appeared in Destructive Emotions (edited by Daniel Goleman) and other books of essays.
 He is engaged in research on the effect of mind training on the brain, in various institutions, including Madison-Wisconsin, Princeton and Berkeley universities in the United States, the Max Planck Institute in Leipzig, Germany, the University of Liège in Belgium, and at the Inserm centres of Lyon and Caen in France.

 Ricard spent four years in the Dordogne, caring for his mother, Yahne, who died 2023 in her hundredth year; he felt very fortunate to be able to care for her during this time.

 Publishing

+Matthieu Ricard's early photographic work: Portrait of the yogini Eva Ruchpaul in 1967.

 Ricard's photographs of the spiritual masters, the landscape, and the people of the Himalayas have appeared in numerous books and magazines.
 Henri Cartier-Bresson has said of his work, "Matthieu's camera and his spiritual life make one, and from this springs these images, fleeting and eternal."